How Beanstalk Works

 Beanstalk uses the Sun to create a cost-efficient and protocol-native timekeeping mechanism.
 The Sun keeps time on the Farm in Seasons.
 Each Season is ~1 hour long.
 Beanstalk adjusts itself to return the Bean price to its value peg at the beginning of every Season.

 In practice, Beanstalk does not calculate the price of 1 Bean.
-Instead, at the beginning of a Season, Beanstalk calculates deltaB, the sum of the time and liquidity weighted average shortage or excess Beans across liquidity pools on the Oracle Whitelist;
+Instead, at the beginning of a Season, Beanstalk calculates deltaB, the sum of the time-weighted average shortages or excesses Beans across liquidity pools on the Minting Whitelist;

 Beanstalk uses the Silo, the Beanstalk DAO, to create a robust decentralized governance mechanism.
-Farmers can earn yield from passive participation in Beanstalk governance by Depositing whitelisted assets in the Silo to receive Stalk and Seeds.
+Farmers can earn yield from passive participation in Beanstalk governance by Depositing assets on the Deposit Whitelist in the Silo to receive Stalk and Seeds.

 Stalkholders can submit and vote on Beanstalk Improvement Proposals (BIPs) and collect a portion of Bean supply increases.
 A diverse community of Stalkholders creates decentralization.